Wells Fargo & Company Lowers ALLETE (NYSE:ALE) Price Target to $74.00

-ALLETE (NYSE:ALE) had its price target decreased by Wells Fargo & Company from $76.00 to $74.00 in a report released on Wednesday morning, Analyst Price Targets reports.
-Wells Fargo & Company currently has an equal weight rating on the utilities provider’s stock.
+ALLETE (NYSE:ALE) had its target price decreased by analysts at Wells Fargo & Company from $76.00 to $74.00 in a note issued to investors on Tuesday, Benzinga reports.
+The firm currently has an “equal weight” rating on the utilities provider’s stock.
+Wells Fargo & Company‘s target price indicates a potential upside of 6.03% from the stock’s current price.

-ALE has been the subject of a number of other research reports.
-Mizuho raised their price target on shares of ALLETE from $55.00 to $62.00 and gave the company a neutral rating in a report on Tuesday, March 2nd.
-Zacks Investment Research lowered shares of ALLETE from a hold rating to a strong sell rating in a report on Thursday, April 1st.
-Williams Capital reissued a buy rating on shares of ALLETE in a report on Friday, April 23rd.
-Finally, Guggenheim cut shares of ALLETE from a buy rating to a neutral rating and set a $66.00 price objective on the stock. in a research note on Wednesday, January 20th.
-Two investment analysts have rated the stock with a sell rating, three have issued a hold rating and one has issued a buy rating to the company.
-ALLETE presently has a consensus rating of Hold and a consensus price target of $67.60.
+ALE has been the subject of several other research reports.
+Williams Capital reissued a “buy” rating on shares of ALLETE in a research report on Friday, April 23rd.
+Zacks Investment Research cut ALLETE from a “hold” rating to a “strong sell” rating in a research report on Thursday, April 1st.
+Mizuho boosted their price objective on ALLETE from $55.00 to $62.00 and gave the stock a “neutral” rating in a research report on Tuesday, March 2nd.
+Finally, Guggenheim cut ALLETE from a “buy” rating to a “neutral” rating and set a $66.00 price objective for the company. in a research report on Wednesday, January 20th.
+Two analysts have rated the stock with a sell rating, three have issued a hold rating and one has assigned a buy rating to the company.
+ALLETE presently has an average rating of “Hold” and a consensus target price of $67.60.

 ALLETE Company Profile